 I wish to declare the following information in accordance with the Governing Body's requirements that a Register of Gifts and Hospitality should be maintained.

 Name:

+David

 Post:

-Signatura

 Signature:

 Date:

 You should provide full details of your declaration below, including a nil return:

 Declaration of gifts and hospitality:

 Date gift received:

 From whom Gift or hospitality received:

-×
+Profit whom Gift of nospitality received.